IT50/book/en/partitioning-and-filesystem.md

 - *Partition GUID.* A unique GUID to identify a partition.
 There should not be duplicate partition GUIDs on a system.
 - *Start LBA.* Specifies the start position.
 The partition includes the whole start logical block.
 - *End LBA.* Specifies the end position.
 The partition includes the whole end logical block.
-- *Attribute flags.* Specifies special attributes.
+- *Attribute flags.* Specify special attributes.
 - *Partition name.* Encoded in 36 units of UTF-16LE.

 ## Filesystem